Press Release: Accumeasure Capacitive Wafer Measurement Tools Reduce Start-up Costs for Specialty Fabs & Their Tier Ones

 This is the first of three articles in Semiconductor Wafer Measurement for Increased Profitability.
 The second article examines the cost of failing to inspect semiconductor wafers.
 The third article describes the benefits of using semi-automated, fully-automated, and manual systems for wafer metrology and inspection.
 Semiconductor wafers are cut from cylindrical silicon crystals, or ingots.
 The flatness of these disc-shaped wafers is controlled to tight tolerances to ensure that the entire wafer surface is suitable for integrated circuit (IC) production.
 If disc geometry is out-of-spec after cutting, it may be possible to reprocess the wafer.
 Cutting is only the first [...]

-Why Demand for SiC Wafers is Hot and Durable
+Why Demand for SiC Wafers is Soaring and Durable